5th Combat Helicopter Regiment

 The 5th Combat Helicopter Regiment (5e Régiment d'Hélicoptères de Combat) (5e RHC) is a unit of the French Army.
 It is currently based at Uzein near Pau, Pyrénées-Atlantiques, and is equipped with Eurocopter Tiger HAP helicopters.
 The 5th Combat Helicopter Regiment took part in the 1991 Gulf War, transporting anti-tank infantry.
 The unit was deployed in Mali in 2019 as part of Operation Barkhane.
 On 25 November 2019 a Tiger from the unit collided with a Eurocopter AS532 Cougar transport helicopter, causing both aircraft to crash and killing all 13 on board.

+Early history

+The 5th Combat Helicopter Regiment is the only army light aviation regiment based in the south-west of France and is also known as the Béarn regiment after the traditional province of that name.
+The regiment was established in 1977 but traces its history to the aircraft platoon attached to the 5th Armored Division, formed during the Second World War, and to the Second Helicopter Group that pioneered the use of helicopters in French North Africa in the post-war years.
+The regiment is the direct successor of the 11th Division's Light Aviation Group and inherits from it the jackdaw insignia of the French paratroopers, surrounded by wings denoting the light aviation aspect.

 Gulf War

 The 5th Combat Helicopter Regiment was equipped with 48 helicopters in 1990.
 It formed part of the French brigade sent to participate in the 1991 Gulf War.
 The unit was embarked upon the aircraft carrier Clemenceau on 13 August for travel to Saudi Arabia as part of Opération Salamandre.
 Equipment taken included 30 SA342 Aérospatiale Gazelle light attack helicopters and a number of Aérospatiale SA 330 Puma transport helicopters.
 Part of the role of the 5th Combat Helicopter Regiment during the war was to transport air-mobile infantry armed with anti-tank weapons.